 What are placental stem cells and what are placental stem cells used for?
 As placental stem cells get explored for a variety of therapeutic applications, these questions become increasingly important.
 The opportunity to collect placental stem cells is also a once in a lifetime opportunity.
 [Read more…]

-Stem cell companies have been rapidly populating on a global basis, reaching nearly 100 market competitors that are developing stem cell therapeutics for use in humans.
+Stem cell companies have been rapidly populating on a global basis.
+Today, there surging numbers of market competitors developing stem cell therapeutics for use in humans.
 Stem cells are primitive cells found in all multi-cellular organisms that are characterized by self-renewal and the capacity to differentiate into mature cell types.

 Stem cell research has been going on for over 50 years, because stem cells have a unique ability to divide and replicate repeatedly.
 In addition, their unspecialized nature allows them to become a wide variety of tissue types, which gives them enormous potential for use in regenerative medicine.

 Dr. Kleinhaus of Pluristem Therapeutics on Immune-Advantaged Placental-Derived PLX-Cells

 Pluristem Therapeutics is a clinical-stage biotherapy company using placental cells and an advanced 3D manufacturing platform to develop cell therapies for conditions that include inflammation, ischemia, muscle trauma, hematological disorders, or exposure to radiation.
 Their two lead cell products are entering late-stage clinical trials.
 Based in Haifa, Israel, Pluristem’s propriety bioreactor technology provides full-scale cell manufacturing capabilities that allow it to expand trillions of cells and create a commercial-grade product.
 [Read more…]

 Pluristem Attracts in $8 Millon in Funding for Phase III Critical Limb Ischemia (CLI) Study